raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 : A 16-bit unsigned integer, in network (big endian) byte order, giving the DSO-TYPE of the current DSO TLV per the IANA DSO Type Code Registry.

-DSO DATA LENGTH:
+DSO-LENGTH:
-: A 16-bit unsigned integer, in network (big endian) byte order, giving the size in bytes of the TYPE-DEPENDENT DATA.
+: A 16-bit unsigned integer, in network (big endian) byte order, giving the size in bytes of the DSO-DATA.

-TYPE-DEPENDENT DATA:
+DSO-DATA:
 : Type-code specific format.
-The generic DSO machinery treats the TYPE-DEPENDENT DATA as an opaque "blob" without attempting to interpret it.
+The generic DSO machinery treats the DSO-DATA as an opaque "blob" without attempting to interpret it.
-Interpretation of the meaning of the TYPE-DEPENDENT DATA for a particular DSO-TYPE is the responsibility of the software that implements that DSO-TYPE.
+Interpretation of the meaning of the DSO-DATA for a particular DSO-TYPE is the responsibility of the software that implements that DSO-TYPE.

 ***